SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-26-data-governance.markdown

 No matter how large the organization is or the volume of data, the principles of data governance remain the same.
 However, data governance practitioners make decisions about tools and ways to implement them based on practical factors that are affected by the environment in which they work.

 > It is important to note that data governance is not just about data security; it is more than that.
-Data must be trustworthy, and data quality and integrity are equally crucial.
+Data governance guarantees that data is trustworthy while also maintaining its quality and integrity.

 # Enhancing trust in data